vaibhav-raj/SD2-Sheet/javascript-basics/delightree_culture.md

 ## GOAL
 ### 0–12 Months (Short Term)

-“In the first year, I want to really understand the product and the backend architecture, and become someone the team can rely on during critical issues.
-I want to take full ownership of my tasks, handle problems end-to-end, and help improve the stability and performance of the system.”
+If I become part of the company, my first priority in the short term will be to understand the product deeply and learn the backend architecture well.
+I want to become someone the team can rely on during critical issues.
+My goal is to take full ownership of my tasks, handle problems end-to-end, and actively contribute to improving the stability and performance of the system.

 ### After 5 Years (Mid Term)

-“In five years, I see myself taking on more responsibility—maybe leading a small team or owning major parts of the backend.
-I want to be involved in architectural decisions and help shape how the product grows.”
+In five years, I see myself taking more responsibility—maybe leading a backend team or owning key parts of the system.
+I want to be involved in architectural decisions, improve processes, and help the product scale.
+My goal is to become a stronger engineer who can guide others and contribute to the backend direction of the company.

 ### After 10 Years (Long Term)

-“In ten years, I want to be building meaningful products and helping other engineers grow.
+“In ten years, I want to be building meaningful products and helping other to grow.
 I see myself in a role that combines building things, solving problems, and mentoring others.”

 ## Q2.
 “How do you handle urgent production issues?”